arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 privileges for the specified user.
 The *result* object will contain the databases names as object keys, and the associated privileges for the database as values.

+In case you specified *full*, the result will contain the permissions for the databases as well as the permissions for the

 @RESTRETURNCODES